guilherc/AutoTSM/README.md

-# AutoTSM - Automation Tool for Sky: Children of the Light (Steam mod)
+# AutoTSM - Automation Tool for TSM (That Sky Mod) for the game Sky: Children of the Light (Steam mod)

 **Game:** Sky: Children of the Light (Steam version)
 **Automation tool executable:** AutoTSM.exe (in the `x64\Debug` folder)